sbarry365/hello-world/README.md

 # hello-world
 The start of something... auspicious?
 Tentatively auspicious.
-Could vary well be substantial if not auspicious
+Could very well be substantial if not auspicious.